-As for temperature, wash light colored clothes in warm or cold water and darks in cold.
+As for temperature, wash light colored clothes in warm or cold water and dark colored clothes in cold.
 This is to reduce the likelihood of your darks “bleeding,” which happens when the dye used on your garments isn’t stable or deep enough in the fibers.
 Reds especially are more prone to bleeding in warmer water temperatures.
 Opting for colder washing temperatures also prevents colored clothes from fading.
 Understanding the right washing temperature for colored clothes will give longer lasting life to your favorite garments.

 How to do color laundry: Step by step